sis-cmdb/sis-api/README.md

 }
 ```

+Objects in the `success` array have the same format as the single operation variant.
+Hooks are dispatched for all items in the success array as well.

+### Bulk Insert

+POST endpoints that support bulk insert also accept an array of objects instead of a single one.
+When a non-empty array is sent, the following response is sent with a 200 response code.

 An optional `all_or_none` URL query parameter can be added to the request and has a boolean value.
 When `true`, any errors will prevent any inserts from occurring and the success array will return empty.

+### Bulk Delete

+Typically, DELETE endpoints require an ID as the last part of the URL path.
+If omitted, a bulk deletion operation is performed.
+Bulk deletion requires a query with the same query format as those supplied in [search](#search).

+A query must be present, otherwise a 400 is returned.
+Any errors that occur to some items do not prevent other objects from being deleted.

 ## Data Sharing and Organization